-We’ve all heard the saying curiosity killed the cat and whether they are indoors or outdoors, cats love to explore and play with everything.
-Luckily, cats are pickier than dogs about what they eat but that doesn’t mean they won’t chew or eat something dangerous that’s dropped on the ground.
+We’ve all heard the saying curiosity killed the cat, and if you own a cat you’ll know it runs true.
+Whether they are indoors or outdoors, cats love to explore and play with everything.
+Luckily, they are quite picky about what they eat.
+But, that doesn’t mean they won’t chew or eat something dangerous that’s found on the ground.

-Some cats are partial to a hairband or two and others love to eat household plants so it’s important, as well as not feeding them certain foods, to ensure other potentially dangerous items are kept out of your cats reach.
+Some cats are partial to a hairband or two, and others love to eat household plants.
+It’s important to ensure potentially dangerous items are kept out of your cats reach.
+It’s also essential to know what you can and can’t feed them.

 So what are the 5 common cat dangers you need to be aware of?